IT and Library Services

 Can I setup more than one device on the eduroam wireless network?

-You install a special eduroam setup file, known as a CAT file, on your device.
-The CAT file will make all the changes your device needs to connect to the eduroam service at the University of Greenwich.
+Yes - you can install an eduroam setup file, known as a CAT file, on your device.
+The CAT file will make all the changes your device needs to connect to eduroam at the university.

 To connect without the CAT file: